 Geothermal Heat Pump Option For Your Hot Water Needs

-- This hot water then circulates through a pipe to the home’s storage water heater tank.
+- Hot water circulates through a pipe to the home’s storage water heater tank

-- In the summer, the desuperheater uses the excess heat that would otherwise be expelled to the ground..
-When the geothermal heat pump runs frequently during the summer, it can heat all of your water.
+- In the summer, the desuperheater uses the excess heat that would otherwise be expelled to the ground

 Desuperheaters are also available for tankless or demand-type water heaters.